sikaeducation/react-testing-workshop/standards/build-static-pages-react/topics/build-components-react/README.md

 ## Names

-Vue component names follow a set of rules:
+React component names follow a set of rules:

 * **Components should be multiple words**.
 To ensure compatibility with the web component spec, component names should be at least two words.
 * <strong>No snake_case, no camelCase, only PascalCase</strong>.
 There are no circumstances where snake_case or camelCase are appropriate for component names, stick to PascalCase for component names.